Focaccia Flax Flatbread (Paleo with Vegan Option)

 - This Easy Marinara Sauce.
 Great for dipping!

 - Nothing!
 Just eat it plain!
-I can barely keep my son out of it so this is how it mainly gets eaten in our home.
+I seriously can barely keep my sons out of this, so plain is how it mainly gets eaten in our home.

 - Flax Seed Meal